fedimint/fedimint/docs/architecture.md

 ## Crate organization
 The [Fedimint federation](#Federation-Nodes) consists of nodes that are primarily built from the following crates:
 * `fedimint` - the main consensus code for processing transactions and REST API
-* `fedimint-api` - the common serialization and database representations for communication between crates
 * `fedimint-derive` - helper macros for serialization
 * `crypto/tbs` - helper cryptography library for threshold blind signatures
 * `integrationtests/fedimint-tests` - integration testing framework